 - If you have questions, ask them.
 Retailers these days offer a variety of ways to contact them and most understand the importance of open communication.
-Whether it's a contact form or chat widget on the site, a comment on their Facebook page or a Tweet, don't be afraid to get the information you need to be an informed consumer and prevent buyer's remorse.
+Whether it's a contact form or chat widget on the site, a comment on their Facebook page, or an Instagram DM, don't be afraid to get the information you need to be an informed consumer and prevent buyer's remorse.

 - Buy a measuring tape and know your measurements.
 A size Large at one retailer may be several inches different from another retailer; even retailers that use number sizing do not have consistency.
 If you do not have someone to help you with your measurements, you may find it easier to use a measuring tape with a slightly adhesive backing.
 This video on YouTube is a really helpful guide on how to measure yourself for online shopping.

 - Google the brand, and then look at images.
 Bloggers like me will save images with names that include brand and style names for SEO (search engine optimization).
-Google will also show photos from websites that discuss that brand and/or garment style name.
-This way, you may find reviews beyond the retailer website and may also find another person with a shape similar to yours wearing it.
+Google will also show photos from websites and even social media platforms like Pinterest and Instagram if the brand and description or style name is used in the text.
+This way, you may find reviews beyond the retailer's website and may also find another person with a shape similar to yours wearing it.

 You got rid of the impossible dream to be Audrey Hepburn, now get rid of all those lists that say you need X perfect pieces to be well-dressed.
 I’m talking about that crisp white shirt, that trench coat, that pencil skirt, and the little black dress.
 Yes, these are great pieces for many women, but not all women.
 You’re an artist, you’re a weekend warrior, your wedding registry was at REI, you have more curves than Marilyn Monroe, you live hundreds of miles from a city and heck, it never rains where you live.

 Go back to your style journal.
 Did you feel strong in that rust-colored turtleneck with your brown tweed trousers?
 Did someone say you looked great that day, or notice your green eyes while wearing it?
-How about that turquoise sundress you bought on a trip to Mexico two years ago, the one that you were wearing when your husband told you that you looked beautiful and when your son’s teacher was shocked by your actual age, thinking you were a decade younger?
+How about that turquoise sundress you bought on a trip to Mexico two years ago, the one that you were wearing when your husband told you that you looked beautiful and then the bartender flirted with you?
 More often than not, these pieces feel good to you AND to those around you because they express your personality best.

 General Guidelines for Looking Polished

-These don’t always work for every woman, but a few tips that may help you on your journey to a polished look:
+These don’t always work for everyone, but a few tips that may help you on your journey to a polished look:

 - Reduce the prints in your wardrobe.
 Prints are the icing on the cake of a wardrobe.
 You need to bake the cake before you can decorate it.
 Focus on your core wardrobe, consider building a capsule wardrobe, and then on that add the prints and embellishments to “ice” your style.

 - Simplify your grooming routine.
 A polished look is clean skin, groomed brows, a look of health and self-care.
 A polished woman rarely has visible highlighting, contouring, or multiple statement features.
-Now is a great time to try paring down your cosmetics since so many of us are at home and when we're out and about we're wearing a mask.
 Try adding a drop of face oil to your foundation to thin it out or replace it with a tinted moisturizer.
 Try creams instead of powders for a sheer wash of color on your eyes or cheeks.
 Instead of focusing on eyeshadows and liners, try a fuller, groomed brow.
-You may find that less makeup actually makes you look more polished!
+If you don't have time for regular manicures consider a buffing block so your hands still look cared for.
+You may find that this simplified routine actually makes you look more polished!

 - Take care of your shoes.
 They say shoes define the man, but they also define the woman.
-Be they ballet flats, classic pumps or knee-high stiletto boots; your shoes need to be cared for.
+Be they ballet flats, classic pumps, or knee-high stiletto boots; your shoes need to be cared for.
 Get them re-heeled and resoled each year, polish them, store them carefully, and immediately treat them for stains, scuff, or any other damage.
 Instead of five pairs of fun and cheap shoes that will last a season, use that money to invest in one pair that will last you for years.
-No matter how beautiful the woman, how sassy the outfit, or how perfect the hair, a pair of scuffed, cheap and worn down shoes will destroy your image.
+No matter how beautiful the person, how sassy the outfit, or how perfect the hair is, a pair of scuffed, cheap, and worn-down shoes will destroy your image.